kohy-creates/Nadir/README.md

 ## Enchanting Table

-- Whenever you place your first Enchanting Table, you will receive **Ars Arcana** - Nadir's guide to the new and reworked enchanting.
-- Enchanting has been replaced with a GUI-less system.
+Enchanting has been replaced with a GUI-less system.
 Right clicking on a newly placed Enchanting Table will bring up a new menu where you can select whether to enchant items or dismantle the Table.
 Only the Table's owner can dismantle the Table in order to improve compatibility with claim plugins on some Multiplayer servers.

-- While in the enchanting mode, **4 new variables**, all of which affect the outcome, will be displayed at the top of the menu, those being **Eterna**, **Quanta**, **Arcana** and **Rectification** respectively.
+While in the enchanting mode, **4 new variables**, all of which affect the outcome, will be displayed at the top of the menu, those being **Eterna**, **Quanta**, **Arcana** and **Rectification** respectively.

 <details>
 <summary>Variables</summary>